tpaschalis/tpaschalis.github.io/_posts/2026-03-31-agentic-protoreflect-apis.md

 So that's all for today.
 A small brain-dump on something I'm excited about.

-What's your take on agent-first APIs?
-If your team is working with protos, give this a spin!
+What's your take on agents using APIs?
+Any other approaches that worked well for you?
+Hit me up on [Bluesky](https://bsky.app/profile/tpaschalis.me) and let me know!

+<br><br><br>

+_Special thanks to Apostolis Mpostanis and William Dumont for their feedback on this post_.